toradex/torizon-samples/README.md

 - **weather**
   current weather and forecast app for influxdb/grafana using openweathermap api
 - **python-qml**
   how to integrate QML file with python project using PySide2
+- **debian-container**
+  demonstration to explain how docker-compose works